polterguy/magic.data.cql/README.md

-# magic.io.scylla
+# ScyllaDB data adapters for Magic

-ScyllaDB data adapters for files and such in Magic
+ScyllaDB data adapters for Magic